-It appealed to me in more ways than one – firstly, to my principle of empowering teams wherever I can.
+It appealed to me in more ways than one – firstly, order to my principle of empowering teams wherever I can.
 It also suits my personality.
 I’m an introverted control-freak, which means I risk manipulating situations even when I’d really rather not be involved at all.
 I’ve come across techniques by which teams could progress through a retrospective themselves, but I face the added complication that many of our projects have at least one remote team member, because our clients are usually in America or Western Europe.
 I seized on the idea that Kanbanery, our web-based project tracking tool, could be used to facilitate the kinds of interactions that lead to a valuable retrospective.
 Of course, the approach would work with any online kanban tool that provides live updates.

 Our retrospectives with distributed teams were always very traditional, with either no interaction with physical objects (discussion only) or with a local proxy assisting remote participants.
 There’s value in collecting ideas on cards and manipulating them as a group, but I don’t like the necessity of treating remote team members differently.

 Teams in Lunar Logic are using Kanbanery’s real-time updates features to collaborate effectively.
 Could we use the same familiar tools to hold a retrospective session?
 The answer came when I applied a TRIZ technique of reducing the environment to its bare essentials and asked what I had to work with within the constraints I set.
 If you’re of a more philosophical bent, you might say that I asked of Kanbanery: “What is this thing in itself?”

 Kanbanery is intended to visualize the flow of work through a process but essentially it is just a series of lists of items which can be moved between columns, both horizontally and vertically.

 Items have certain distinguishing features that help organize your work: